ClockSelect/myevic/README.md

   * Clock

         Change the format of the clock displayed on the main screen between a hand dial clock (A) and a digital clock with date and time (D).

+  * Temp

+        Choose once and for all your temperature unit, between °C and °F. Nobody needs to switch back and forth between standards.
+Moreover, Farenheit is not even a standard.
+Maybe I'll replace it by Kelvins one day.

 ### Build:
 Follow [evic-sdk::Readme] (https://github.com/ReservedField/evic-sdk/blob/master/README.md) instructions to: